Broad coalition attends teach-in on Israel lobby ahead of AIPAC conference

 Cooperation with the occupation, with apartheid is complicity.
 BDS helped end apartheid in South Africa and it will eventually do the same in Israel.
 The wave of anti-BDS legislation just shows the power the movement that Palestinian rights has to expose Israel’s violations of international law and eventually help bring them to an end.

 John Mearsheimer also gave a lot of credit to Boycott, Divestment and Sanctions, but from a realist perspective.
+I.e., pessimistic.
 Here is some of what he said:

-Dark times are ahead for both Israel and the lobby.
-Greater Israel is here to stay.
-The brute fact of apartheid will become increasingly clear to people around the world.
-The Palestinians will continue to resist oppression.
-And Israeli will increase its repressive policies.
-BDS is the Palestinian’s most potent weapon.
-The campaign for equal rights is causing all sorts of problems for Israel.
-The fact that Israel and its supporters view BDS as an existential threat suggests that it might lead to Israel’s undoing as a Jewish state.
-There are good reasons that BDS might succeed, at least when it comes to delegitimizing Israel.
-Apartheid South Africa eventually disappeared, why should Israel be different?
+I believe dark times are ahead for both Israel and the lobby… Greater Israel is here to stay, and that state is and will remain an apartheid state.
+That brute fact will become increasingly clear to people all over the world, especially now that it is clear that Palestinians are not going to get a state of their own.
+Palestinians will continue to resist their oppression.
+Which will force Israel to escalate the repressive policies that have tarnished its image.

+The Palestinians’ most potent weapon in this fight will be BDS… Israel and its supporters in the west view BDS as an existential threat.
+Because it not only has the potential to delegitimize Israel but it might also lead to Israel’s undoing.
+After all, the Palestinians, if they were given equal rights, Israel would cease to be a Jewish state.

 This was the dark realist part of Mearsheimer’s message: